 Although we try to provide you with all the equipment you require for your installation, there are some parts that you may need to purchase externally as these are unique to every installation.
 Not sure what to get?
 Please feel free to contact our friendly team at 1300 881 693 or firstname.lastname@example.org for help.

-Schweigen silent rangehoods come with a 10-year warranty on the German-made motor (on all Isodrive® motor systems), and a 3-year warranty on the canopy.
-In addition, included baffles, mesh filters and GU10 LED globes come with a lifetime replacement guarantee for peace of mind.
+Schweigen silent rangehoods come with a 10-year warranty on the German-made motor (on all Isodrive® motor systems), and a 3-5 year warranty on the canopy.
+In addition, included Schweigen SteelFlex™ safety ducting, baffles, mesh filters and GU10 LED globes come with a limited lifetime warranty for peace of mind.
 Please check the warranty card provided with your unit for the exact terms and conditions that apply.

 Schweigen rangehoods are sold Australia-wide.
 Working with customers from all walks of life, we have come to appreciate that whatever your kitchen layout, cooking needs and concerns are – our product range has you covered.